Opera in South Korea: Performance style

 There are two separate stage genres, both of which are also known locally as "opera".
 One of them is very old and traditional, called pansori.
 And another genre, from a near-old time maybe a hundred years ago, is called changgeuk.
 Changgeuk is a form of sung drama that evolved from pansori storytelling.
 "Chang" means "singing" and "geuk" means "drama".
 So it is a "music-drama" like Wagner.
-Pansori is one of the traditional Korean folk rap art, its melody is delicate and sad, the voice is husky and deep, full of Korean national spirit and cultural beliefs.
+Pansori is one of the traditional Korean folk art, its melody is delicate and sad, the voice is husky and deep, full of Korean national spirit and cultural beliefs.
 Its performance is a sitting lying drum, a standing singing, singing while speaking, singing mainly.
-In 1964, the Korean government designated Pansori as the fifth important intangible cultural property.
-In 2003, UNESCO included Pansori in the Representative List of the Oral and Intangible Cultural Heritage of Humanity.
+In 1964, the Korean government designated pansori as the fifth important intangible cultural property.
+In 2003, UNESCO included pansori in the Representative List of the Oral and Intangible Cultural Heritage of Humanity.